metio/terraform-provider-k8s/docs/data-sources/pkg_crossplane_io_provider_revision_v1_manifest.md

 - `desired_state` (String) DesiredState of the PackageRevision.
 Can be either Active or Inactive.
 - `image` (String) Package image used by install Pod to extract package contents.
 - `revision` (Number) Revision number.
-Indicates when the revision will be garbage collected based on the parent's RevisionHistoryLimit.
+Indicates when the revision will be garbage collectedbased on the parent's RevisionHistoryLimit.

 Optional:

-- `common_labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
-May match selectors of replication controllers and services.
-More info: http://kubernetes.io/docs/user-guide/labels
+- `common_labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
+May match selectors of replication controllersand services.More info: http://kubernetes.io/docs/user-guide/labels
-- `controller_config_ref` (Attributes) ControllerConfigRef references a ControllerConfig resource that will be used to configure the packaged controller Deployment. (see [below for nested schema](#nestedatt--spec--controller_config_ref))
+- `controller_config_ref` (Attributes) ControllerConfigRef references a ControllerConfig resource that will beused to configure the packaged controller Deployment.Deprecated: Use RuntimeConfigReference instead. (see [below for nested schema](#nestedatt--spec--controller_config_ref))
-- `ess_tls_secret_name` (String) ESSTLSSecretName is the secret name of the TLS certificates that will be used by the provider for External Secret Stores.
-- `ignore_crossplane_constraints` (Boolean) IgnoreCrossplaneConstraints indicates to the package manager whether to honor Crossplane version constrains specified by the package.
-Default is false.
+- `ignore_crossplane_constraints` (Boolean) IgnoreCrossplaneConstraints indicates to the package manager whether tohonor Crossplane version constrains specified by the package.Default is false.
 - `package_pull_policy` (String) PackagePullPolicy defines the pull policy for the package.
-It is also applied to any images pulled for the package, such as a provider's controller image.
-Default is IfNotPresent.
+It is alsoapplied to any images pulled for the package, such as a provider'scontroller image.Default is IfNotPresent.
-- `package_pull_secrets` (Attributes List) PackagePullSecrets are named secrets in the same namespace that can be used to fetch packages from private registries.
-They are also applied to any images pulled for the package, such as a provider's controller image. (see [below for nested schema](#nestedatt--spec--package_pull_secrets))
+- `package_pull_secrets` (Attributes List) PackagePullSecrets are named secrets in the same namespace that can beused to fetch packages from private registries.
+They are also applied toany images pulled for the package, such as a provider's controller image. (see [below for nested schema](#nestedatt--spec--package_pull_secrets))
+- `runtime_config_ref` (Attributes) RuntimeConfigRef references a RuntimeConfig resource that will be usedto configure the package runtime. (see [below for nested schema](#nestedatt--spec--runtime_config_ref))
-- `skip_dependency_resolution` (Boolean) SkipDependencyResolution indicates to the package manager whether to skip resolving dependencies for a package.
-Setting this value to true may have unintended consequences.
-Default is false.
+- `skip_dependency_resolution` (Boolean) SkipDependencyResolution indicates to the package manager whether to skipresolving dependencies for a package.
+Setting this value to true may haveunintended consequences.Default is false.
-- `tls_client_secret_name` (String) TLSClientSecretName is the name of the TLS Secret that stores client certificates of the Provider.
+- `tls_client_secret_name` (String) TLSClientSecretName is the name of the TLS Secret that stores clientcertificates of the Provider.
-- `tls_server_secret_name` (String) TLSServerSecretName is the name of the TLS Secret that stores server certificates of the Provider.
+- `tls_server_secret_name` (String) TLSServerSecretName is the name of the TLS Secret that stores servercertificates of the Provider.
-- `webhook_tls_secret_name` (String) WebhookTLSSecretName is the name of the TLS Secret that will be used by the provider to serve a TLS-enabled webhook server.
-The certificate will be injected to webhook configurations as well as CRD conversion webhook strategy if needed.
-If it's not given, provider will not have a certificate mounted to its filesystem, webhook configurations won't be deployed and if there is a CRD with webhook conversion strategy, the installation will fail.

 <a id="nestedatt--spec--controller_config_ref"></a>
 ### Nested Schema for `spec.controller_config_ref`